 Most older Marxists – no matter what tradition – were brought up thinking that the ‘production’ of material goods was one of the only gauges to measure the well-being of the proletariat.
 Marxism developed against capital, but Marxism also developed in a world where resources were just being developed, or ‘exploited.’
-Hence Lenin and Trotsky were for industrializing the primitive, mostly agrarian Soviet Union (quite rightly), and Stalin took this to the ultimate extreme, favoring giant industrial building projects over closing a ‘scissors’ of any kind – the 'scissors' being the relationship with the countryside and peasantry.
+Hence Lenin and Trotsky were for industrializing the primitive, mostly agrarian Soviet Union (quite rightly) and Stalin took this to the ultimate extreme, favoring giant industrial building projects over closing a ‘scissors’ of any kind – the 'scissors' being the relationship with the countryside and peasantry.
 Instead, it was widened.
-We can see this today in the deformed and even more degenerated workers’ state in China, which has become the productive marvel of the world under its’ mostly planned economy, while depopulating its impoverished rural areas.
+We can see this today in the deformed workers’ state in China, which has become the productive marvel of the world under its’ mostly planned economy and mixed economy, while depopulating its impoverished rural areas.

-We are all familiar with the position – from ostensible Marxists no less - that anything less than an SUV in every driveway, a 10,000 foot house on every lot, and a 4x4 in every woods is the due of the working class.
-Bicycling, growing your own food, shutting off the lights, eating organic, reusing and repairing, vegetarianism, grey-water systems, saying no to bottled water, getting rid of throw-away products, solar or wind power - you get the idea – are all expensive and ‘petit-bourgeois’ deviations from working class needs.
+We are all familiar with the position – from ostensible Marxists no less - that anything less than an SUV in every driveway, a 10,000 sq. foot house on every lot, and a 4x4 in every woods is the due of the working class.
+Bicycling, growing your own food, shutting off the lights, eating organic, reusing and repairing, vegetarianism, grey-water systems and other environmental methods in building, saying no to bottled water, getting rid of throw-away products, solar or wind power - you get the idea – are all expensive and ‘petit-bourgeois’ deviations from working class needs.
 This by the way is also the view of right-wing Republican populism.
 This interesting congruence should raise a ‘red flag’ in the best possible sense.

 While it is true that many of these practices did not solely originate from the working class, it is also true that they did not originate from corporate America.
 American workers have been buying used goods, or repairing broken ones, or eschewing the ease of expensive throwaways since the class began.
 If one has been to Hanoi recently, bicycles outnumber cars or trucks – though small scooters are now the majority.
 Vietnamese food is not grown with massive inputs of chemical oil-based fertilizers, as this costs too much.
 It is fresh and organic – horrors - and is reputed to be the best food in the world, if you listen to people like Anthony Bourdain, or even your own stomach.
 Anyone following the development of Cuba since the collapse of the Soviet workers’ state will find out that the Cubans have developed organic agriculture to an extent not seen anywhere else in the world.
 Their army of scientists has been devoted to this issue.
 This was occasioned by the end of cheap Soviet oil imports.
 If Cuba had been a capitalist society, they would have gone into debt as a nation to buy more oil from OPEC or the United States.
 The Cubans refused to go this route.
 Interestingly, urban gardens in Havana now account for much of the fresh food in the city.
 North Korea also faced this situation in 1989 too.
 Instead of switching over to another mode of agriculture, hundreds of thousands or more died of starvation.
 This does not reflect well on the entrenched bureaucrats in Pyongyang in comparison to the cadres in Havana.